mui/mui-x/docs/data/charts/axis/axis.md

 ### Axis type

-The axis type is specified by its property `scaleName` which expect one of the following values:
+The axis type is specified by its property `scaleType` which expect one of the following values:

 - `'band'`: Split the axis in equal band.
 Mostly used for bar charts.
 - `'linear'`, `'log'`, `'sqrt'`: Map numerical values to the space available for the chart. `'linear'` is the default behavior.